From the Hilbert College Wellness Center

 - Use caffeine only in the morning.
 Caffeine is a stimulant, and it will disrupt your sleep.

 - Avoid alcohol and nicotine.
-Alcohol may help put you to “sleep” at the beginning of the night, but it has been shown to cause lighter, less fitful sleep, and it actually interrupts sleep halfway through the night, as well as causing dehydration.
-Nicotine (in cigarettes) is a stimulant that leads to lighter than normal sleep.
+Alcohol may help put you to “sleep” at the beginning of the night, but it has been shown to cause lighter, shallower sleep, and it actually interrupts sleep halfway through the night, as well as causing dehydration.
+Nicotine (in cigarettes and vapes) is a stimulant that leads to lighter than normal sleep.

 - Establish a “bedtime” again, and stick to it.
 Your parents were right to enforce this, and now you know why.